Calanthe/board-game-explorer/README.md

 ## Installation & Execution

-The application is installed using:
+Install application using:

 ```
 npm install
 ```

-and ran using:
+and run it with:

 ```
 npm start